BXSu/Rcourse3assignment/Codebook.md

 ```

 ## 3.2 Make a table for train data
-This chunk opens the data collected for the train group and labels each column with 'features'.
+This chunk opens the data collected for the train group and labels each column with its corresponding feature.
 It then adds two columns: Activity and Subject to create a new table called train_df.

 ```{r}
 x_train <- read.table("./dataset/UCI HAR Dataset/train/X_train.txt")